 ethics and professionalism

-By creating a culture of professionalism within the law school, WMU-Cooley inspires excellence, service and integrity in the souls of those we serve.
+By creating a culture of professionalism within the law school, we want to inspire excellence, service, and integrity in the souls of the students we serve.
 WMU-Cooley fosters high caliber relationships between the WMU-Cooley community and the legal and local communities.

 WMU-Cooley is dedicated to the following ideals:

 - Lead by modeling and teaching ethics

 - Practice professionalism

 - Take responsibility for your own actions and words